 Depending on the number of appreciation warrants and ADWs tendered and accepted in the offer, the appreciation warrants and the ADWs may be held by fewer than 300 persons.
 Consequently, the appreciation warrants and the ADWs may be subject to delisting from the New York Stock Exchange; however, the appreciation warrants will continue to be listed on the Mexican Stock Exchange.
 In addition, if the appreciation warrants and ADWs are held by fewer than 300 persons following the completion of the offer, the ADWs and appreciation warrants may be eligible for deregistration under the Exchange Act at our option.
 However, we do not intend to take any action to terminate the registration of our ADWs and appreciation warrants under the Exchange Act.
-Furthermore, although under New York Stock Exchange rules, continued listing of the appreciation warrants and the ADWs is a decision for the New York Stock Exchange, not CEMEX, we would seek to maintain a New York Stock Exchange listing for the appreciation warrants and the ADWs following the completion of the offer.
+Furthermore, although under New York Stock Exchange rules, continued listing of the appreciation warrants and the ADWs is a decision for the New York Stock Exchange listing for the appreciation warrants and the ADWs following the completion of the offer.
 We also do not intend to take any action to terminate the ADW deposit agreement under which the ADWs are issued, even if appreciation warrants and ADWs are delisted from the New York Stock Exchange following completion of the offer.